- Bulk Pricing:

 Black Haw Viburnum – Viburnum prunifolium.
 Viburnum prunifolium is a deciduous shrub growing to 30 feet.
 Viburnum prunifolium form can vary from a multi-branched low shrub to tree-like.
 Viburnum prunifolium leaves are shaped like plum family species but with serrated edges and a waxier gloss.
 In fall the leaves are purplish, prompting the use of the plant as an accent in landscaping.

-Viburnum prunifolium is native to the United States, ranging from Missouri through Ohio to lower New England.
-Viburnum prunifolium forms an edible drupe which is commonly made into jelly.
+Black Haw Viburnum is native to the United States, ranging from Missouri through Ohio to lower New England.
+Black Haw Viburnum forms an edible drupe which is commonly made into jelly.
 The Viburnum prunifolium seems to have anti-spasmodic properties for smooth muscles so has been used as a folk remedy.